MasterCloudApps-Projects/ElasticFaultTolerant-GroupChat/EFTGCA-VertxBackend/README.md

 * Build the image:

     ```
-    > docker build -t mscarceller/webchat:1.0.0 .
+    > docker build -t mscarceller/eftgca-backvertx:1.0.0 .
     ```

-* Push the image to dockerhub
+* Push the image to Dockerhub

     ```
-    > docker push mscarceller/webchat:1.0.0
+    > docker push mscarceller/eftgca-backvertx:1.0.0
     ```

 ---

-## Packaging the app for use locally as .jar file
+## Packaging the application for use locally as .jar file

 * Package the application: